kevinbeirne1/Crossword-GUI-App/README.md

 # Crossword GUI
-The Crossword GUI is a python script to gather the latest crosswords from the New Yorker into a single app.
+The Crossword GUI is a Python script to gather the latest crosswords from the New Yorker into a single app.

 CONTENTS
 ========